BhaskerSriHarsha/Opensource-Audiometry/README.md

 A python program which lets anybody perform audiometry on any laptop or desktop.
 Logic of the code is self explanatory.
 Anyway, comments have been provided to make it more readable.

+Disclaimer: This tool is not a "medical grade" product and should not be considered as an alternative for an expert opinion.
+This tool is still under-development.

 Author: Suri Bhasker Sri Harsha
         Research Scholar - MS Computer science department